 The first step in starting a podcast is to come up with a topic.
 It might originate from a person’s interest in or expertise in a certain topic.
-This can come from research you’ve done on your target audience if you’re a brand.
+If you’re a brand, you can derive this from research you’ve conducted on your target audience.

 At its foundation, your podcast should address a certain audience.
 Because if no one is interested, you will be speaking to an empty “room.”